Don’t know how to start your job search? Create a list of companies to narrow your focus.

 We often discount the value of our personal networks — after all, it is too easy to fall into thinking that we don’t know anyone important.
 However, everyone you are connected to is in turn connected to hundreds of people you may or may not know.
-If you are looking for an administrative assistant position, it is entirely possible that your hairdresser (or your friend from the rock climbing meetup group) knows someone who is looking for a superstar admin.
-Always ask — the worst that can happen is no new opportunities on this round.
-Here are some more ideas around expanding your personal network.
+If you are looking for an administrative assistant position, it is entirely possible that your hairdresser (or your friend from that rock climbing meetup group you joined) knows someone who is looking for a superstar administrator.
+Always ask — the worst that can happen is that there are no new opportunities this round.
+Here are some more ideas on expanding your personal network.

 Keep track of it all, make a plan, and you will network your way into an interview and a fresh new role in no time!